dilshad-knk/tech-blog/README.md

-# Blog using Bootstrap Framework
+# Blog using Bootstrap Framework & Form Validation using JavaScript

 This project is a static and responsive blog created using Bootstrap.
 It leverages HTML, CSS, and Bootstrap to deliver a visually appealing and user-friendly blog experience.